PrestaShop/prestafony-project/docs/migration-guide.md

 In order to map an Action to an url, we need to register a route and update a legacy class called `Link`.
 Routes are declared in `src/PrestaShopBundle/Resources/config/admin` folder, using a `routing_{domain}.yml` file and imported in `routing_admin.yml` file.

-Nothing special here except that you *must* declare a property called `_legacy_controller` with the old name of controller you are migrating in order to make the class `Link` aware of it: this class is reponsible of generating urls in the legacy parts of PrestaShop.
+Nothing special here except that you *must* declare a property called `_legacy_controller` with the old name of controller you are migrating in order to make the class `Link` aware of it: this class is responsible of generating urls in the legacy parts of PrestaShop.

 Let's see what we have done when we have migrated the "System Information" page inside the "Configure >Advanced Parameters" section: